 We are frequently discussing how to expand and perfect Craft to be compatible with the widest range of attachments.
 Here you will find more about how Craft interacts and reacts to different media files.

-To help you navigate and have a real sense of how attachments look like in Craft, we created this document: Attachments in Craft
+To help you navigate and have a real sense of how attachments look in Craft, we created this document: Attachments in Craft

 In Craft, we often categorize content by Documents, Pages and Blocks.
 Whenever you upload a file to a Craft document, the line where you see and interact with that file can be referred to as an attachment block.
 Depending on the type of file you inserted, an attachment block will have different layout options.
 If your attachment it's not an image or a video, it will look like an standard attachment block: